Trump's Iran move puts 2020 Democrats in a political bind

 WASHINGTON — When President Donald Trump ordered the killing of Iranian Quds Force commander Qassem Soleimani, he put his 2020 Democratic rivals in a tough political bind.

-Democrats are worried that Trump is touching off yet another war in the Middle East, and at the same time, wary of failing to condemn the assassination of a figure who was roundly viewed in the U.S. as one of the world's leading bad guys.
+Democrats are worried that Trump is touching off yet another war in the Middle East, and at the same time, wary of failing to condemn the assassination of a figure who was roundly viewed in the United States as one of the world's leading bad guys.

 Democrats call Trump’s attack on Iran ‘reckless’Jan.
 3, 202002:12